 Each year, the Raven Society confers an Award to recognize excellence in service and contribution to the University of Virginia.
 This is the highest honor that the Society can bestow on an individual.
 The Award is reserved to honor students, faculty, administrators, or alumni of the University who have widely and sympathetically shared, supported, and advanced the function of this institution.
 Nominees need NOT be members of the Raven Society.
 The Award is not to be conferred solely for some exceptional attainment in some limited field of student activity, scholarship, or professional specialization.

-- In the nomination of alumni, genuine contributions to art, commerce, education, government, justice, literature, science, or social welfareshall be deemed necessary.
+- In the nomination of alumni, genuine contributions to art, commerce, education, government, justice, literature, science, or social welfare shall be deemed necessary.
 Additionally, they shall have been of outstanding service to the University.
-Nominees shall be members of the alumni community for no fewer than ten years.

 - Faculty and Administrators: